watem-sedem/watem-sedem/docs/output.rst

 ******

 Raster with the calculated :ref:`LS-factor <lsfactor>` (-).
-This raster is only written if :ref:`write ls factor = 1 <writels>`.
+This raster will only be written if the model choice ':ref:`write ls factor <writels>`' is enabled.

 .. _aspectmap:

 AspectMap.rst
 *************

 Raster with the direction of slope (the aspect) in radians.
-This raster is only written if :ref:`write aspect = 1 <writeaspect>`.
+This raster will only be written if the model choice ':ref:`write aspect <writeaspect>`' is enabled.

 .. _slopemap:

 SLOPE.rst
 *********

 Raster with the calculated slope in radians.
-This raster is only written if :ref:`write slope = 1 <writeslope>`.
+This raster will only be written if the model choice ':ref:`write slope<writeslope>`' is enabled.

 .. _upareamap:

 UPAREA.rst
 **********

 Raster with the total upstream area :math:`(m^2)` for every pixel.
-This raster is only written if :ref:`write upstream area = 1 <writeuparea>`.
+This raster will only be written if the model choice ':ref:`write upstream area <writeuparea>`' is enabled.

 .. _watemsedemoutput:

 WaTEM/SEDEM output
 ##################

-When WaTEM/SEDEM or the full CN-WS model is used, the following rasters and tables can be written as output.
+When only the WaTEM/SEDEM module (see :ref:`Only WS <simple>`) or if the full CN-WS model is used, the following rasters and tables are written as output.

 .. _totalsedimenttxt: